lowRISC/sonata-software/doc/getting-started.md

-# CHES CHERIoT Workshop Preparation
+# Getting started guide

+This guide tells you how to prepare your environment before working with Sonata.
-In advance of the CHES Affiliated Sunburst Workshop, it's essential you prepare your environment so any issues can be sorted in advance of the day.
+The guide is especially useful to follow in advance of organized workshops or events so any issues can be sorted in advance of the day.
-If you have any issues in following this guide please contact the Sunburst Team on [ches-2024@lowrisc.org](mailto:ches-2024@lowrisc.org).
+If you have any issues in following this guide please contact the Sunburst Team at [info@lowrisc.org](mailto:info@lowrisc.org).

 The Sonata software build environment can be setup under Windows, macOS and Linux.